rrrene/texas/README.md

 It does this by compiling *.tex.erb templates to *.tex files and then running pdflatex to turn the compiled templates into a PDF file.

-* Plain ERb templates, no bells and whistles
-* Build process, template helpers and supported formats are easily extensible

 ## Installation & Usage